MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Dedicated testing environments and testing tools to both validate security controls are functioning and to discover previously undiscovered gaps in coverage
 - Items above often extend beyond production environments, and into pre-production and disaster recovery resources as well

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased demand on infrastructure.** Cost Optimization looks to drive down demand on resources to enable the usage of cheeper SKUs, fewer instances, or reduced consumption.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Increased demand on infrastructure.** Cost Optimization looks to drive down demand on resources to enable the usage of cheeper SKUs, fewer instances, or reduced consumption.

 - *Premium SKUs*: Some security measures in cloud and vendor offerings that can benefit the security posture of a workload might only be found in higher cost SKUs or tiers.